-Building an Author Website: The First Step to Publishing
+Author Websites: 10 Steps to Building an Author Website (2022)

 You have many options when it comes to building a simple author website, but there are only three that I recommend.

-Self-Hosted WordPress.
+Self-Hosted WordPress Site.
 My personal favorite is a self-hosted WordPress website (which is very different from a free WordPress.com website).
-I’ve been building websites on WordPress for almost ten years, and it combines ease, flexibility, and full control over your site.
+I've been building websites on WordPress for almost ten years, and it combines ease, flexibility, and full control over your site.

 You have to pay to host your website if you choose this option.
 That costs about $50 a year through Bluehost, which is the hosting company I recommend (you can click here to setup your WordPress website through Bluehost).
 Note that this includes a domain name, normally $12 a year.
 This is the least expensive, highest value option available.